Cultivating Purpose and Discernment in a Computational World

 As the computational and infrastructural ambitions of the Enlightenment have accelerated, we have drawn more and more of what we once called fate into human control.
 ‘We are steering things that we didn’t used to steer,’ as Michel Serres put it.

-We are crossing an historical threshold.
+We are crossing a historical threshold.
 The last three decades carried us toward it; the years since the pandemic have accelerated the passage.
+As I explore in the World as Computation essays, computation is now an infrastructure shaping how fate and judgment are experienced.

 The speed and spread of computational power now pull many of the concepts that once anchored Western experience through this threshold: consciousness, intelligence, rationality, knowledge, politics, culture, technology, progress.
 None remain intact.
 All are being reformatted and realigned as computation reaches new scales and velocities.

 Western traditions have often sought moral renewal by locating a stable point outside convention—a magnetic north immune to historical drift.
-Sometimes this appears as a philosophical school, sometimes as categorical imperatives, sometimes as a privileged form of experience presumed to stand apart from history: pure reason, immediate intuition of the One, religious revelation, virtues.
+Sometimes this appears as a philosophical school, sometimes as categorical imperatives, sometimes as a privileged form of experience presumed to stand apart from history: pure reason, immediate intuition of the One, a monk’s withdrawal, eternal virtues.

 Each promises an orientation untouched by time and contingency.
 Valuable in their own way, but they were cultivated in the Neolithic Age of seasonal rhythms and local consequences.

-Can we really just airlift them into today as if they were adequate to a modern world defined by speed, scale, and computational power?
+Can we really just airlift them into today as if they were adequate to a modern world defined by rapidly increasing speed and scale of our computational power?

 The impulse is understandable, even perhaps necessary.

-But pressing pause risks the myth of finality.
-Whatever policies, prohibitions, or moral refusals follow will generate their own accursed shares: unintended harms, ‘doughnut holes’, and excesses released by well-intentioned design.
-Institutions, however, tend to behave as if their decisions are one and done—as if their work were completed when a bill becomes law rather than re-opened each time consequences surface.
+But pressing pause risks the myth of finality, and it is naïve.
+Whatever policies, prohibitions, or moral refusals follow will generate their own accursed shares: unintended harms, loopholes, and excesses released by well-intentioned design.
+Institutions, however, tend to behave as if their decisions are one and done—as if their work were completed when a bill becomes law rather than re-opened each time new problems surface.

 At the individual level, our ancient moralities encourage withdrawal.
 One steps back—from participation, from experimentation, from responsibility itself—hoping to preserve moral coherence by refusing the game altogether.
 The gesture can feel principled, even necessary, especially when the speed of change outpaces our ability to judge its consequences.